yamin-shihab/study-notes/grade_7/math.md

 * It may sometimes be more clear to surround numbers with parentheses.
 * If you are adding/subtracting two numbers that are positive and negative, you can reverse the sign (negative or not) of the second number, and reverse the operation (addition to subtraction and vice versa).
 * Number tiles are a way to represent numbers by having specific tiles for either **-1** or **+1**.
-* For example, *red tiles can be positive, and yellow tiles can be negative*.
+* For example, *red/black tiles can be positive, and yellow/white tiles can be negative*.
 * One tile from each together make a zero pair (which are usually circled together into a "bubble").
 * A zero pair is equal to...
 Well, **0**.
 * So for example, ***5** red tiles and **2** yellow tiles make **3***